Code-Jym/Wire/README.md

 # Wire

 Python strings, they are very simple and powerful ways of storing data.
-However, there are just some things strings just *cant* do.
+However, there are just some things strings just *can't* do.

 With **Wire**, you can do all that.
 Creating a simple Wire is as easy as this: